lintaro0420/EPL-xG-Analysis/README.md

 ### Summary

+A deep dive into the performance metrics of Premier League attackers using the powerful tools of R and python.
+I collected the data from FBref.
+[Football Reference](https://fbref.com/en/)

 In this project, I've transformed data into dynamic visualizations that reveal more than just numbers.
 By examining the relationship between expected goals (xG) and actual goals scored, I've uncovered insights into who is outperforming their expected metrics and who isn't living up to them.

 Some of the key discoveries: